societe-generale/react-loopback-generator/generators/templates/doc/good-practices.md

 Examples: upload field, createdAt/updatedAt attributes, count instances, etc

- * Define your miwin: that is common logic
+ * Define your mixin: that is common logic
  * For each model, enable mixin in Model.js

 See: